helanstone/FluxEstimation/README.md

 ### Add additional test examples
-The code has been tested by 2hr 30min interval data
+The code has been tested by 2hr (30min interval) data.

 ### Summary
 In this project, bugs in the origional provided files from Wei (2013) are fixed and several new functionality are added.